Kia Forte Insurance Rates

 Rates are averaged for all Kia Forte models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who require more liability coverage will pay approximately $530 per year to go from a 30/60 limit to the 250/500 level
+- Consumers who purchase more liability protection will pay around $530 annually to go from a low limit to a 250/500 level

 Now you know more about the price for a Kia Forte and why the cost of a Kia Forte varies when you try to purchase an insurance policy.